The Wake Forest EMS and Disaster Fellowship is fully accredited as of April, 2016.

 EMS Fellowship Faculty

-Roy Alson, MD serves as Medical Director for Forsyth County EMS.
-Dr. Alson has more than 40 years of experience in EMS and disaster Medicine.
-He teaches nationally and internationally on topics related to EMS and Disaster Medicine.
-He is a contributing editor to the ITLS textbook.
-He also serves as assistant state EMS medical director with the North Carolina Office of EMS where he oversees disaster response for the state and is the Chairman of the EMS Disciplinary Committee.
-Dr. Alson is board certified in both Emergency Medicine and EMS by the American Board of Emergency Medicine
+Roy Alson, MD serves as Medical Director for Forsyth County EMS and serves as the EMS Section Head in the Department of Emergency Medicine.
+Dr. Alson has more than 30 years of experience in EMS and teaches internationally on topics related to EMS and Disaster Medicine.
+He is a contributing editor to the ITLS text.
+He also serves as assistant state EMS medical director with the North Carolina Office of EMS where he oversees disaster response for the state.

-William (Bill) Bozeman, MD is director of the Office of Pre-hospital Research and is also director of Forsyth County's Tactical Medicine Team which supports the Winston-Salem Police Department and Forsyth County Sheriff's Department.
+William (Bill) Bozeman, MD is director of the Office of Prehospital Research and is also director of Forsyth County’s Tactical Medicine Team which supports the Kernersville Police Department, the Winston-Salem Police Department and the Forsyth County Sheriff’s Department.
 Dr. Bozeman also serves as an assistant medical director with Forsyth County EMS and is extensively published in the use of conducted energy weapons.

-R. Darrell Nelson, MD is co-director of the EMS Fellowship Program.
+R. Darrell Nelson, MD is director of the EMS Fellowship Program.
 Dr. Nelson serves as medical director of Stokes County EMS and as an assistant medical director with Forsyth County EMS.
-Dr. Nelson serves as chairman of the NC Chapter of Emergency Physicians EMS protocol committee and is responsible for writing statewide EMS protocols.
+Dr. Nelson serves as chairman of the NC Chapter of Emergency Physicians EMS protocol committee and is responsible for writing the North Carolina statewide EMS protocols.

 Jason Stopyra, MD serves as the medical director of Randolph County EMS and Surry County EMS.
 He is the medical director for the Surry County Community College Paramedic Program and the North Carolina State Paramedic Competition.
 He also provides training and oversight to the Surry County EMS Critical Care Transport service.
 He is in the process of developing a Community Paramedic Program in both Randolph and Surry Counties.

-James (Tripp) Winslow, MD is co-director of the EMS Fellowship Program.
+James (Tripp) Winslow, MD is an assistant director of the EMS Fellowship Program.
 Dr. Winslow serves as the state EMS medical director for the North Carolina Office of EMS.
 Dr. Winslow is extensively published in multiple aspects of pre-hospital care and has an active grant with the National Science Foundation studying disaster triage.
-His main interest includes tactical, disaster and diagnostic radiation exposure.
-Dr. Winslow is a past member of the Department of Homeland Security's Counter Terrorism Team.
+His main interest include tactical, disaster and diagnostic radiation exposure.
+Dr. Winslow is a past member of the Department of Homeland Security’s Counter Terrorism Team.

 Interested applicants should provide a letter of interest, completed application, current curriculum vitae and three letters of recommendation.
 You are strongly encouraged to discuss your interest in the program with the Fellowship Director(s) prior to applying.
 Requests for an application, additional information, and all application materials can be directed to: